RobotLocomotion/drake/doc/_pages/buildcop.md

 ## Infrastructure Flake

 The machinery of the CI system itself sometimes fails for reasons unrelated to any code change.
-The most common infrastructure flakes include:

-* Unable to obtain a Gurobi license.
-* Broken connection to a Mac build agent.
+For example, download errors from GitHub, `apt`, etc. are somewhat common.

 Infrastructure flakes will be red in Jenkins.
 If you believe you are looking at an infrastructure flake, run the build manually at HEAD.
 If it passes, you are